Is Istanbul safe for new and unexpecting travelers?

 Whether you studied Constantinople in relation to the Crusades, or have a passing interest in Byzantium, you’d never guess that they’re all different names for the same city!

-However, recent political events and evidence of corruption have begun an unsteady situation in the city.
+However, everything from Earthquakes to recent political events and evidence of corruption has begun an unsteady situation in the city.
 Is it a safe trip to make?
 Or are westerners targeted for crime?
 We’re here to give you the scoop!

 Overall, Istanbul is very safe for travelers coming from abroad.
 However, this doesn’t always mean that crime doesn’t happen.

-Just like everywhere else in the world, you’re going to want to exercise caution and be aware of your surroundings when flashing cash or walking down back streets.
+Just like everywhere else in the world, you’ll want to exercise caution and be aware of your surroundings when flashing cash or walking down back streets.

-Overall, the city is safe to visit if you avoid some parts of it that are considered somewhat dangerous.
+For anyone looking to visit only the safest cities in Europe this is a good one to compare with.
+Overall though, the city is safe to visit if you avoid some parts of it that are considered somewhat dangerous (which is not difficult by any means).

 You should be aware that tourist hotspots, restaurants, shops, and public transportation are places where most thefts and pickpocketing occur.

-It is very rare for a tourist to see any violence occur, but in a city this size, it can happen.
+It is rare for a tourist to see any violence occur, but in a city this size, it can happen.
+We still suggest carrying a money stash to conceal your belongings.

 - According to the UK Government, “British nationals made over 2.5 million visits to Turkey in 2019.
 Most visits are trouble-free.”